wassim-devel/better42intraExtension/README.md

 The 42 Intra Tools is focused on making the 42 intranet more user-friendly and efficient.

+> [!NOTE]
+>
+> Evaluation slots will no longer be automatically booked.
+> Instead, you'll receive a notification as soon as a slot becomes available.
+> 👉 Make sure to **enable notifications** on [projects.intra.42.fr](https://projects.intra.42.fr/) to stay informed!

 - 📊 **Current Features**:
   - Improved visualization of log times, making it easier for you to track your progress and manage your time.
-  - **New!** Automatic evaluation slot booking system, simplifying the process of reserving evaluation slots and ensuring you never miss an opportunity.
+  - Automatic slot lookup based on a given time range, with notifications when a slot becomes available.
-  - **New!** Click on profile pictures to view them in full screen, providing a better user experience.
+  - Click on profile pictures to view them in full screen, providing a better user experience.

 - 🛠️ **Future Plans**:
   The goal is to continually add small, meaningful features that enhance various aspects of the intranet.
 This suite aims to evolve into a comprehensive toolset that makes the 42 intranet better for everyone.